La Balsa Gallery, Medellín 2019

 Digital printing on Lasal paper, 50 pieces of

 47 x 37 cm.

-ESCAPE, video projected on the living room floor, which reveals the journey of the Rohingya, Muslim minority, expelled from their villages in Myanmar, mostly Buddhists, on a long journey on foot to Bangladesh, in search of a camp for refugees.
+ESCAPE, video projected on the exhibition room floor, which reveals the journey of the Rohingya, Muslim minority, expelled from their villages in Myanmar, mostly Buddhists, on a long journey on foot to Bangladesh, in search of a camp for refugees.

-Video recording in the room.
+Video recording in the exhibition room.